-How do you set up a CLG?
+How to set up a CLG

-Depending on your circumstances and organisational needs, it may be important to seek professional advice from a lawyer, accountant, qualified company secretary or some other professional experienced in setting up not-for-profit companies.
+Depending on your circumstances and organisational needs, it may be important to seek professional advice from a lawyer, accountant, qualified company secretary or another professional experienced in setting up not-for-profit companies.

-This is particularly important for organisations with existing membership structures or that already carry out significant activities which add an extra layer of complexity.
-For example, converting an existing cooperative to a company limited by guarantee - a process known as 'demutualisation' - is not straight forward.
+This is particularly important for organisations with existing membership structures or that already conduct significant activities which add an extra layer of complexity.
+For example, converting an existing co-operative to a CLG - a process known as 'demutualisation' - is not straight forward.